CavemanTechandGamming/The-System-LARP/docs/06-death-dying.md

 Aura measures the soul's power in The System.
 Each character begins with 0% aura.
 Every time that character resurrects, their aura score increases.
 The rate of the increase is determined by the number of events they have attended.
 Once a character's aura reaches 100% or more, that character may not be resurrected, and is effectively permanently dead, or "permed".

+Aura can be reduced through special events and rituals.
+These opportunities are rare and often require significant character development or story involvement.

 ## Unconscious

 Unconscious is a state that a character reaches through the effects of skills and spells.
 Note that this is not the same state as Bleeding Out - Unconscious by itself is not lethal.
 Unconscious has 2 outcomes, based on the way the character entered unconsciousness: